sayedatiqurrahman/Django-project-and-file-structure/README.md

-To enhance your Day 4 guide with **automatic Node.js checks** and proper **npm path integration**, here's an updated version that includes:
+<a id="day-04"></a>
+## 📅 Day 4: Integrating Tailwind CSS with Django (Enhanced with Node/NPM Support)

+Tailwind CSS is a utility-first CSS framework for rapidly building custom user interfaces.
+Here’s how to integrate it into your Django project **with support for npm and automatic setup**.

 * A check for Node.js before installing Tailwind dependencies.
 * Automatic setting of the `TAILWIND_CSS_BIN` path in `settings.py` if necessary.
 * A fallback for users who do not have Node.js installed.
 * Clear instructions for `uv` virtual environments.

----

-<a id="day-04"></a>
-## 📅 Day 4: Integrating Tailwind CSS with Django (Enhanced with Node/NPM Support)

-Tailwind CSS is a utility-first CSS framework for rapidly building custom user interfaces.
-Here’s how to integrate it into your Django project **with support for npm and automatic setup**.

 ---